Dan Collison

 Impact

-The improved UX allowed the business to pitch and win new clients.
+The improved design allowed the business to win and retain customers.

 What I did